News

 “For me, we’ve been the team that has run everyone close but couldn’t get over the line and that’s something we want to improve on.”

-It's clear that Palmer is loving life at the club, helped in part by the opportunity to coach the likes of Geva Mentor, Joyce Mvula and Cassie Howard week-in, week-out.
+Palmer enjoyed her first season at NIC Leeds Rhinos, helped in part by having the chance to coach the likes of Geva Mentor, Joyce Mvula and Cassie Howard week-in, week-out.

 She said: “Walking into an environment with seasoned professionals like Geva and Joyce, and where I didn't know that many faces, was a little daunting but everyone at Rhinos has been so welcoming and that was huge for me.